SPACEFLIGHT COURSES AT THE GCTC. TRAIN LIKE A REAL COSMONUAT.

 GCTC SPACEFLIGHT TRAINING VIDEO

-Training like a real astronaut.
+Training like a real cosmonaut.
 Curious what it' s like?
 Check out the GCTC spaceflight training video for a sneak preview!

 GCTC SPACEFLIGHT TRAINING -